 Along with DbTap, Qubole also offers Pig as a service.
-Apache Pig is a program that assists companies with extract, transform, load (ETL).
+Apache Pig is a program that assists companies with Extract, Transforms, Load (ETL).
 It’s extremely easy to learn and works seamlessly with DbTap (as do all other Qubole data tools).
-Pig helps companies schedule when to get the desired data as well as making sense of that data so it can actually be implemented.
+Pig helps companies schedule when to get the desired data as well as make sense of that data so it can actually be implemented.
 Pig is simpler than traditional map-reducing and Java programs, but it does very similar things.
 Its simplicity allows analysts and programmers to focus on the data itself instead of worrying about the program.

 After working with Big Data long enough, companies will eventually bring together master data sets with huge amounts of data that will need a separate and more sophisticated program to analyze them.
 Qubole offers both Hive as a Service and Presto as a Service to solve this problem.
 Both programs originated with Facebook.
-The older of the two programs, Apache Hive, was created by the founders of Qubole during their time at Facebook, and has proven extremely effective since its inception.
-Presto’s open source platform was released just last year and has added a new dynamic to real-time data gathering and implementation.
+The older of the two programs, Apache Hive, was created by the founders of Qubole during their time on Facebook and has proven extremely effective since its inception.
+Presto’s open-source platform was released just last year and has added a new dynamic to real-time data gathering and implementation.

 Hive as a service is great for analyzing complex data sets when the information isn’t needed immediately.
 Presto, however, is a real-time generator of analyzed data.
 It’s ideal for companies dealing with unusual questions or emerging ideas that they haven’t dealt with in the past.